Great Recession

-The Great Recession was a period of marked general decline, i.e., a recession, observed in national economies globally that occurred from late 2007 to 2009.
+The Great Recession was a period of market decline in economies around the world that occurred from late 2007 to mid-2009, overlapping with the closely related 2008 financial crisis.
 The scale and timing of the recession varied from country to country (see map).
 At the time, the International Monetary Fund (IMF) concluded that it was the most severe economic and financial meltdown since the Great Depression.
-One result was a serious disruption of normal international relations.

 The causes of the Great Recession include a combination of vulnerabilities that developed in the financial system, along with a series of triggering events that began with the bursting of the United States housing bubble in 2005–2012.
 When housing prices fell and homeowners began to abandon their mortgages, the value of mortgage-backed securities held by investment banks declined in 2007–2008, causing several to collapse or be bailed out in September 2008.
 This 2007–2008 phase was called the subprime mortgage crisis.

-The combination of banks unable to provide funds to businesses, and homeowners paying down debt rather than borrowing and spending, resulted in the Great Recession that began in the U.S. officially in December 2007 and lasted until June 2009, thus extending over 19 months.
+The combination of banks being unable to provide funds to businesses and homeowners paying down debt rather than borrowing and spending resulted in the Great Recession.
+The recession officially began in the U.S. in December 2007 and lasted until June 2009, thus extending over 19 months.
 As with most other recessions, it appears that no known formal theoretical or empirical model was able to accurately predict the advance of this recession, except for minor signals in the sudden rise of forecast probabilities, which were still well under 50%.

-The recession was not felt equally around the world; whereas most of the world's developed economies, particularly in North America, South America and Europe, fell into a severe, sustained recession, many more recently developed economies suffered far less impact, particularly China, India and Indonesia, whose economies grew substantially during this period.
+The recession was not felt equally around the world; whereas most of the world's developed economies, particularly in North America, South America and Europe, fell into a severe, sustained recession, many more recently developing economies suffered far less impact, particularly China, India and Indonesia, whose economies grew substantially during this period.
 Similarly, Oceania suffered minimal impact, in part due to its proximity to Asian markets.

 Terminology

-Two senses of the word "recession" exist: one sense referring broadly to "a period of reduced economic activity" and ongoing hardship; and the more precise sense used in economics, which is defined operationally, referring specifically to the contraction phase of a business cycle, with two or more consecutive quarters of GDP contraction (negative GDP growth rate).
+Two definitions of the term "economic recession" exist: one sense referring generally to "a period of reduced economic activity" and ongoing hardship; and a technical definition used in economics, which is defined operationally, specifically the contraction phase of a business cycle with two or more consecutive quarters of GDP contraction (negative GDP growth rate).
+The latter is typically used to influence abrupt changes in monetary policy.

-Under the academic definition, the recession ended in the United States in June or July 2009.
+Under the technical definition, the recession ended in the United States in June or July 2009.

-Robert Kuttner argues, " 'The Great Recession,' is a misnomer.
-We should stop using it.
-Recessions are mild dips in the business cycle that are either self-correcting or soon cured by modest fiscal or monetary stimulus.
+Journalist Robert Kuttner has argued that 'The Great Recession' is a misnomer.
+According to Kuttner, "recessions are mild dips in the business cycle that are either self-correcting or soon cured by modest fiscal or monetary stimulus.
 Because of the continuing deflationary trap, it would be more accurate to call this decade's stagnant economy The Lesser Depression or The Great Deflation."